pcastr0/pcastr0/README.md

 ## 🌱 Currently Learning

-- Hypervisor Virtualization using Proxmox VE and Container Orchestration using Kubernetes
+- Container Orchestration using Kubernetes
 - AI agents and LLMs
 - Exploring self-hosted FOSS/DIY projects

 ## 📫 How to Reach Me